The Benefits of Smart Thermostats for Homeowners: Saving Money with Smart Technology

 It may be that you can come in an hour earlier to avoid hitting that peak.
 Or maybe completing some of your processes in the morning instead of the afternoon.
 The data lets you know.

 Time of use offers a discount during off peak times.
 This is where the big advantage lies.
+New industries like crypto mining can benefit from TOU rates.
 Compare the prices of on peak versus off peak for the rates at your utility.
 You can save big.
 But beware, once your are on a time of use rate usage during the on peak time are higher.

 How does the Utility benefit from Time of Use?